-A form of a poker game where a player can bet any amount of poker chips (from their own stack) whenever is their turn to bet in the hand.
-On the contrary, limit poker has certain restrictions as to the number of chips one can bet in a hand or a game.
+A form of a poker game where a player can bet any amount of poker chips (from their stack) whenever is their turn to bet in the hand.
+On the contrary, limited poker has certain restrictions as to the number of chips one can bet in a hand or a game.

-One of the most famous variants of poker where each player is dealt 4 private cards and 5 community cards.
+One of the most famous variants of poker is where each player is dealt 4 private cards and 5 community cards.

 Pot Odds are the ratio of the total pot up until the bet, and the size of bet you must make to continue.
 Pot odds are substantially used to decipher which pots will be profitable for the player.

-If a flop contains cards with three different suits, it is termed as a rainbow.
+If a flop contains cards with three different suits, it is termed a rainbow.
 Since it has three unique suits, a flush cannot be made on the turn.
 In some games, a rainbow is also associated with five community cards that have no more than two of the same suit, thus rendering a flush impossible.